refinedev/refine/documentation/tutorial/ui-libraries/crud-components/ant-design/react-router/index.md

 The `<Show />` component is a wrapper component for show pages.It provides a header with i18n support and navigation to the list view, edit the record, a refresh button, a delete button, a back button, and breadcrumbs.
 You can always provide more features and elements by passing customizing the component.

-Try to update your `src/pages/products/show.tsx` file with the following lines:
+Update your `src/pages/products/show.tsx` file by adding the following lines:

 ```tsx title="src/pages/products/show.tsx"
 import { useShow, useOne } from "@refinedev/core";